 Since 18 March 2020, the MOD has responded to 372 COVID-19 Military Aid to Civilian Authority (MACA) requests.
 You can see the story so far, including what activities the military have undertaken on the previous COVID Support Force page.

 Defence is supporting NHS efforts to vaccinate priority groups in England, Wales and Scotland.
-Defence has deployed 28 military planners to assist the Vaccine Task Force based in Skipton House and a further 200 military personnel are working across the UK to support the roll-out of the vaccine.
+Defence has deployed 28 military planners to assist the Vaccine Task Force based in Skipton House and a further 200 military personnel are working across the UK to support the rollout of the vaccine.

 In England, Defence has stood up the Vaccine Quick Reaction Force, consisting of 42 teams of 6 people.
 The QRF teams are made up of medically trained personnel who can vaccinate people when needed by the NHS in a surge capacity.
 Many of the Vaccine Quick Reaction Force teams have been activated across England, helping to administer vaccines wherever requested, including Ashton Gate in Bristol and Southend University in Essex.

 In Wales, around 186 service personnel are supporting Wales’ Health Boards to establish and operate vaccination centres.
-In Scotland 90 medics and management staff are making up the Vaccine Quick Reaction Force, ready to deploy across Scotland at short notice.
+In Scotland 90 medics and management staff make up the Vaccine Quick Reaction Force, ready to deploy across Scotland at short notice.
 24 logistic support staff, mainly from the Edinburgh-based 3rd Battalion The Rifles, are assisting health boards run vaccination centres in Grampian, Dumfries and Galloway, Borders and Lothian.

 Defence have also helped to deliver vaccines to overseas territories, including to Gibraltar, the Falkland Islands and Ascension Island.